rzn-example-classroom/tutorial/README.md

 		- If a student is added directly this way, the assignment will be automatically accepted for them and they will be informed of their team name and corresponding repository when visiting the assignment link.
 	- Members can be removed by selecting them via the checkboxes, and clicking "Remove from team..." in the dropdown menu labeled `# member(s) selected`.
 		- Regardless of if the student was added manually or joined a team voluntarily, if removed and not added to another team, the student will be forced to pick a new team upon re-visiting the assignment link.
+	- If a student is switched between two persistent teams (for instance, one spanning an entire semester), they will lose access to repositories associated with their previous team, and gain access to all of their new team's repositories, including those from before the student joined their new team.
 - Students will be notified when they are added or removed from a team, regardless of if it was done automatically by GitHub Classroom when they accepted the assignment, or manually by an administrator.
 - Teams created by GitHub Classroom are marked as secret, meaning only administrators and the members of the team can see it.
 	- Students can view their teammates by navigating to the classroom organization page's `Teams` tab.
 They will only be able to see the teams they are currently on (including those from past assignments if they have not been removed - another good reason to have unique team names per assignment).
 	- Instructors and TAs can view the teams similarly, but can also easily view which users (by username, not roster ID) have joined a team from the assignment page accessible via the classroom dashboard.

+#### Mobile Access
+While students can accept assignments on their mobile devices, be warned that the interface may not behave as expected, especially when accepting the first assignment.
+At that time, students will be asked to select their name or identifier from the roster, but this menu can blank out on some mobile devices.
+Thus, usage of mobile devices for accepting assignments is not recommended.
+However, the GitHub app may be useful for both instructors and students to provide, receive, and manage feedback via pull request.

 ### Assignment Submissions
 - **There is no "submit button" in GitHub Classroom.** Assignments will appear as "submitted" to the instructor or TAs once a commit has been pushed to the repository.